Diabetic Retinopathy Awareness and Prevention Programme (ARUDRAPP)

 Pokhara, Nepal

-Informed by VERI’s recent research publication on sight-threatening retinopathy in patients most at risk, Dr Tirtha Lal Upadhyaya, from Gandaki Medical College and Diabetes, Thyroid, and Endocrine Care Centre, Pokhara, Nepal, stressed the importance of culturally-appropriate diabetic diet, exercise, lifestyle, and need for attending diabetic eye check-up to more than 100 members of the public.
+Informed by VERI’s recent research publication on sight-threatening retinopathy in patients most at risk, Dr Tirtha Lal Upadhyaya (right), from Gandaki Medical College and Diabetes, Thyroid, and Endocrine Care Centre, Pokhara, Nepal, stressed the importance of culturally-appropriate diabetic diet, exercise, lifestyle, and need for attending diabetic eye check-up to more than 100 members of the public.

 This was very well received by participants.